If you’re in a warm climate and looking for a low-maintenance lawn or turf grass that handles full sun, Kikuyu could be a good choice.

 Preparation: Prepare a seed bed by either rotary hoeing or harshly raking so that you produce a firm, fine and level surface.
-Ideally do this a few weeks before sowing to allow for week control prior to sowing with herbicide or cultivation.
+Ideally do this a few weeks before sowing to allow for weed control prior to sowing with herbicide or cultivation.

 Timing: Sow seed only in late spring or mixed with a seed blend such as our waterless or landscape blends.
-If sown on its own Kikuyu will take several weeks to establish, even in perfect conditions.
+If sown on its own, Kikuyu will take several weeks to establish, even in perfect conditions.

 Sowing rate: Sow Kikuyu at 200gms per 100m2.
 It is best mixed with a seed blend at the full recommended rate.

 Fertiliser: Spread MAP or a similar lawn starter and then spread the seed and rake both in lightly.